REVEREND DR. PHILLIP D. WASHINGTON

 Rev. Washington is a fifth generation CME and follows a legacy of CME preachers and laypersons.
 He is the son of the late Rev. Lester Washington and Mrs. Emma Washington.
 His great, great, grandfather, the late Rev. Cyrus Alexander, Sr., organized the Alexander-Lawson Memorial CME church; the first CME church in Bastrop, Louisiana and he also served as the Presiding Elder of the Monroe District.
 His father the late Rev. Lester Washington led congregations in growth as well as led the St. Paul CME Church in Mexico, MO. in building a brand new facility that serves the church and community.

-Rev. Washington is married to a loving and beautiful wife, Alandra L. Washington, the proud father of two daughters Tyna and Terrea (Gerrod) and the overjoyed grandfather of Taleah Marie-Zion and Tia Marie-Zion Washington.
+Rev. Washington is married to a loving, faithful and beautiful wife, Dr. Alandra L. Byrd Washington, is the proud father of two daughters Tyna (Henry) and Terrea (Zachary), and the overjoyed grandfather of Taleah Marie-Zion, Tia Marie-Zion, Tobias and Matthew.